coolnameismy/BabyBluetooth/README_en.md

 #feature

-- CoreBluetooth wrap，simple and eary for use.
+- 1:CoreBluetooth wrap，simple and eary for use.
-- CoreBluetooth is dependency on delegate ,and most times,call method at delegate then go into delegate,and over and over,it's messy.BabyBluetooth favor to using block.
+- 2:CoreBluetooth is dependency on delegate ,and most times,call method at delegate then go into delegate,and over and over,it's messy.BabyBluetooth favor to using block.
-- call methor in a serial，it's  simple and graceful.
+- 3:call methor in a serial，it's  simple and graceful.
-- using channel switch blcoks in a group.
+- 4:using channel switch blcoks in a group.
+- 5:convenience tools class
+- 6:comprehensive documentation and active project
+- 7:more star library for ios bluetooch in github（not PhoneGap and SensorTag）
+- 8:include demo and tutorial

 current verison v0.3.0